- Mental Health»

 Getting From the Day

-When I run across someone who is having a bad day and they're taking it out on me, it helps me to view them as I once was during an earlier time of my life.
-On the advice of others, I try to question what it is that might be troubling this person today.
-Seeing others in a different light can open the doors to understanding and acceptance.
+When we run across someone who is having a bad day and they're taking it out on us, it can help to consider their perspective.
+If we ask ourselves what might be troubling this person today, we put ourselves into their situation.
+Seeing others in a different light can open doors to understanding and acceptance.

-Each morning when we wake up we're faced with an important decision: Will we choose to be happy with whatever life gives us that day or will we choose to be unhappy ?
-It is a conscious choice whether we get "from the day" or just "get through the day."
+Each morning when we wake up we're faced with an important decision.
+Will we choose to be happy with whatever life gives us that day or will we choose to be unhappy ?
+It is a conscious choice whether we benefit from the day or just "get through the day."
 5

-At the end of the day when we're trying to drift off to sleep, a review can be quite useful.
-When thinking about the people we came into contact with in the course of our day, the interactions with coworkers, the way we handled ourselves in traffic, the words we chose to use with our children; are there regrets?
-Or are we pleased with the way we handled every situation?
+At the end of the night when we're trying to drift off to sleep, a review can be quite useful.
+That time of reflection is often a source of insomnia.
+We begin to think about the people we came into contact with during the day, our interactions with coworkers, the way we handled ourselves in traffic or at the grocery store, the words we chose to use with our children.
+We must ask ourselves two questions.
+Do we have regrets or are we pleased with the way we handled each situation?

-Jim Rohn said that the answer to those questions could steer us in a new direction when the morning arrives and it's a brand new day.
+Jim Rohn wrote that the answer to those questions could steer us in a new direction when the morning arrives and we begin a brand new day.

 Carefree Highway - Gordon Lightfoot